perhammer/UnitTestMetricPlugin/README.md

 Maven plugin still in progress.
 Can run the plugin from command line using;
 mvn UnitTestMetricPlugIn:UnitTestMetricPlugIn-Maven-Plugin:1.0-SNAPSHOT:metrictesting
-Trying to execute plugin will result in the output "Code inspection for unit test classes"
+Trying to execute plugin will result in a null pointer exception

 Can run from command line using mvn exec:java -Dexec.mainClass="UnitTestMetricPlugIn.ToolMain"